 - develop communication styles to appropriately address conflict

-- understand and deliver the mediation process
+- understand and facilitate the mediation process

 - assess your own mediator performance.

-While anyone can register to become a mediator, you are encouraged to apply if you have the following skills and attributes:
+There are no prerequisites for the foundation course.
+You are encouraged to apply if you have the following skills and attributes: